Course

 Recovery Phase (Residual)

-The recovery phrase is not a recognized diagnosis by the DSM5, but this term is still used to describe the period in which the individual with schizophrenia has fewer obvious symptoms, but still some that are present.
-The clinician will often use this phase to describe the symptoms and the progression of schizophrenia (12).
+The recovery phrase is not a recognized diagnosis by the DSM-5, but this term is still used to describe the time in which the individual with schizophrenia has fewer obvious symptoms, but the symptoms are still present.
+The clinician will often use this phase to describe the symptoms and the progression of schizophrenia (14).

-During this phase of the illness, the individual may experience some elements of the acute phase, and sometimes relapse between the acute and residual phases
+During this phase of the illness the individual may experience some elements of the active phase and sometimes relapse between the active phase and residual phase.

-Symptoms during the recovery phase may include lack of motivation, low energy, social withdrawal, eccentric behavior, illogical thinking, conceptual disorganization, lack of emotion, and aggressive vocalization (13).
+Symptoms in the recovery phase may include lack of motivation, low energy, social withdrawal, eccentric behavior, illogical thinking, conceptual disorganization, lack of emotion, and aggressive vocalization (15).

 Quiz Questions